 We have developed automated trading systems, including custom indicators, custom strategies, custom risk controls and other tools for automated trading.
 We work with a wide variety of programming languages such as Java, C++, C#, Matlab which can make versatile, high throughput trading systems with reliability and high speed on collocated servers with direct market access and custom FIX engines.

 Each trading strategy has its unique trading logic.
-Most of the strategies we have deployed for our clients that are usually employ combination of trades based on the following general algorithms:
+Most of the strategies we have deployed for our clients usually employ a combination of trades based on the following general algorithms:

 Alpha Generating Strategies